-This section shows which browsers visitors are using while visiting your web.
-Pie chart on the left shows total visitors from each browser.
-Pie chart on the right shows new visitors from each browser.
-The table below charts shows a breakdown of this data for each browser.
+This section shows which browsers visitors are using while browsing your website.
+The pie chart on the left shows the total visitors from each browser.
+The pie chart on the right shows new visitors from each browser.
+The table below the chart shows a breakdown of this data for each browser.

 Sources (mobile + web)

-This plugin shows a list of appstores that app is installed from when a mobile app is viewed, and a list of web pages visitors have been referring from.
+This plugin shows a list of app stores from which your app is installed when a mobile app is viewed, and a list of web pages from which visitors have been referring.

-Pie charts show total users or new users coming from an appstore or referral URL.
-Table below those charts show a breakdown of this data for each source/appstore.
+The pie charts show the total users or new users coming from an app store or referral URL.
+The table below those charts shows a breakdown of this data for each source/app store.
 Click on each line on a table to see a list of paths when viewing a web app.

 Languages (mobile + web)

-This section shows either the language of the browser, or language of the operating system for mobile.
+This section shows either the language of the browser or the language of the operating system for mobile.

 Views or page views (mobile + web)

 This menu item shows all web page views of an application.
-It provides information about total users, new users, total visits, as well as average time spent on each web/mobile page and how many people landed to, and exited from those pages.
+It provides information about total users, new users, total visits, as well as the average time spent on each web/mobile page and how many people landed to and exited from those pages.

-Page Views plugin (for web apps) helps see each page average visit time, landing and exit percentages, bounces and page visit durations.
-Likewise,
+the Page Viewsplugin (for web apps) helps see each page average visit time, landing and exit percentages, bounces, and page visit durations.
+Likewise, the

-Sources plugin (for mobile apps) shows all appstores a mobile app is installed from.
-Plugins are available via Management > Plugins menu.
+Sourcesplugin (for mobile apps) shows all the app stores from which a mobile app is installed.
+These plugins are available via the Management > Plugins menu.